SyXuan/SyXuan/README.md

 ### 你好，世界 👋

-- 💬 Ask me about Golang, Python and JavaScript
+- 💬 Ask me about AI, Cryptocurrency, Golang, Python and JavaScript

 - 💻 All of my projects are available at [SyXuan](https://github.com/SyXuan)